 Based on the writings of Gerald Gardner and Doreen Valiente, Wicca evolved into a coven based ecstatic ceremonial religion centered on a Great Goddess and a Horned God.
 The God is secondary, born, living, dying, and being reborn in alignment with the European agricultural cycle.
 It includes a set of monthly lunar rituals, and four major and four minor seasonal celebrations.

 Today, Wicca is an accepted Neo-Pagan religion which serves its members as other religions do.
-Some aspects of Wicca have been found useful by, and have been adopted by, Witches and Pagans at large, especially the major seasonal celebrations.
+Some aspects of Wicca have been found useful by, and have been adopted by, Witches and Pagans at large, especially the seasonal celebrations.
 Features of Modern Witchcraft and general Paganism have also been adopted by some Wiccans.

-Modern Witches are a little offended that people presume all Witches are Wiccans.
+Modern Witches are a little offended that people presume Witches are all Wiccans.
 Modern Witches reject the hierarchy, initiation levels, oath bound secrecy, and formality of Wiccan Ceremonial Magic.
 They, and most other Pagans also reject the intense heterosexuality of Wiccan rituals - and the concept of a God who dies.
 And I will never accept the Wiccan reversal of the symbology of the Wand and Sword - just because Gardner was a knife enthusiast.
-It's just wrong.
+It's wrong.

 For Modern Witches, there are no certificates, diplomas, or initiations.
 If you say you are a Witch and you do witchy things, you are a Witch.
 There is no formal structure.
 Social standing is entirely by merit, integrity, and how you get along with your peers.
 It's not a religion, it's a spiritual practice, open to all.